mythril-forge/homebrew-classes/cleric/cleric-divine-intervention.md

 If the result is higher than 120, your deity intervenes.
 The DM chooses the nature of the intervention; the effect of any cleric spell or cleric domain spell would be appropriate.

-If your deity intervenes, you can't use this feature again until you finish a long rest.
+If your deity intervenes, you can't use this feature again for 30 days.
-Otherwise, you can use it again after you finish a short rest.
+Otherwise, you can use it again after you finish a long rest.

 By 20th level, your call for intervention succeeds automatically, no roll required.